SAP/credential-digger/README.md

 ## Usage

-To instanciate a client connected to the database :
+To instantiate a client connected to the database :
 ```python
 from credentialdigger.cli import Client